chervonoderevnyk/final.project.sept2022.Ch/README.md

 src:

-   auth: Everything you need to register, log in adn guard.
+   auth: Everything you need to register, log in and guard.

    comments: This is where the comments are served.